 What is molluscum contagiosum?

 Molluscum contagiosum is a viral infection that affects the outer layer of the skin.
 The virus causes small, smooth bumps on the skin’s surface.
-These can spread easily but are not harmful.
+These bumps can spread easily but are usually not harmful.

 What are the symptoms?

 A molluscum infection begins as tiny painless bumps that can appear anywhere on the body from 2 weeks to 6 months after contact with the virus.
 The bumps grow over several weeks to become small, firm, smooth, pinkish-white, raised areas that may have a small pit or crater in the centre of them.
-The bumps may become swollen and turn red as the body fights the virus.
+The bumps may become red and swollen as the body fights the virus.

 How does the infection spread?

-A molluscum infection is spread by touching, scratching or rubbing infected skin, including through sexual contact.
+A molluscum infection spreads by touching, scratching or rubbing infected skin.
+It can also spread through sexual contact.
+This includes sexual activities that involve penetration or direct skin-to-skin contact.
 If the virus is transmitted during sex, the bumps are usually found on the abdomen, groin, external genitals, buttocks or thighs.
 It can spread from one person to another or from one area of an infected person’s body to another.
-Handling objects that have the virus on them, such as a towel or toys, can also spread the infection.
+Handling objects that have the virus on them, like a towel or toys, can also spread the infection.

 Molluscum contagiosum is contagious until the bumps are gone.
-A person infected with the virus should not share towels or face cloths with others.
-Good hand washing will reduce the chance that the virus will be spread.
+If you have the virus, do not share towels or face cloths with others.
+Good hand washing will reduce the chances of spreading the virus.

 Who can get molluscum contagiosum?

 Anyone who has skin-to-skin contact with an infected person is at risk of getting infected.
 While molluscum contagiosum is most common among children under 10 years of age, the infection can affect anyone.
-In adults, molluscum contagiosum is primarily a sexually transmitted infection (STI).
+In adults, molluscum contagiosum is primarily a Sexually Transmitted Infection (STI).
 The infection can be more severe among people with a weaker immune system.
+Having it once does not protect you from getting it again.

 Molluscum contagiosum is most common in places with warm, humid climates, but it can be found throughout the world.